tracy-tucker/using-hooks/all-md-notes.md/use-context.md

 In a typical React application, data is passed top-down (parent to child) via props, but such usage can be cumbersome for certain types of props (e.g. locale preference, UI theme) that are required by many components within an application. `Context` provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.

-`Context` is designed to share data that can be considered "global" for a tree of Reat components, such as the current authenticated user, theme, or preferred language.
+`Context` is designed to share data that can be considered "global" for a tree of React components, such as the current authenticated user, theme, or preferred language.

 To use, you need to wrap your application with `Context`.
 You can do this at the application level within `index.js` or within `appl.js`, for example.